Grethe Rask: Illness and death (1975–1977)

 Starting in late 1974, Rask suffered from symptoms of AIDS, including diarrhea, swollen lymph nodes, weight loss, and fatigue.
 Although the symptoms receded temporarily following drug treatments in 1975, they later grew considerably worse.

 In July 1977, following a vacation in South Africa, she could no longer breathe and relied on bottled oxygen.
-She flew back to Denmark, where tests at Copenhagen's Rigshospitalet discovered she had contracted a number of opportunistic infections, such as Staphylococcus aureus (staph infection), candidiasis (yeast infection), and Pneumocystis jiroveci pneumonia (PJP, a fungal infection of the lungs formerly known as Pneumocystis carinii pneumonia).
+She flew back to Denmark, where further testing over the next several months at Copenhagen's Rigshospitalet would reveal a number of opportunistic infections, such as Staphylococcus albus bacteremia, candidiasis, and (upon autopsy) Pneumocystis jiroveci pneumonia (PJP, a fungal infection of the lungs formerly known as Pneumocystis carinii pneumonia).

 Tests also showed that Rask had a nearly non-existent T-cell count, leading to a severely depressed immune system.
 At the time, the doctors treating Rask were at a loss to explain her disease progression which, in retrospect, came to be seen as one of the first cases of AIDS recorded outside Africa.

 After numerous tests and unsuccessful treatments, she returned home to her cottage on a fjord in November 1977.

 In December, she was called back for more tests, and returned to the Rigshospitalet in Copenhagen where she remained until she died of AIDS-related Pneumocystis jirovecii pneumonia on 12 December 1977.

 In 1984, her blood was tested for HIV in Denmark.
 The test was negative.
 In 1987, a sample of her blood was sent to the United States, where it was tested with two different systems.
 Both tests were positive for HIV.